Lattice congruences, fans and Hopf algebras: Introduction

 \begin{theorem} If $\set{\Theta_n}_{n\ge 0}$ is an insertional family then the map $c$ embeds $\K[Z^\Theta_\infty]$ as a subcoalgebra of $\K[S_\infty]$. \end{theorem} A translational and insertional family of congruences is called an {\em $\scrH$-family}, where the ``$\scrH$'' indicates ``Hopf,'' in accordance with the following immediate corollary of Theorems~\ref{subalgebra} and~\ref{subcoalgebra}. \begin{corollary} If $\set{\Theta_n}_{n\ge 0}$ is an $\scrH$-family then the map $c$ embeds $\K[Z^\Theta_\infty]$ as a sub Hopf algebra of $\K[S_\infty]$. \end{corollary} The antipode of $\K[Z^\Theta_\infty]$ is easily written in terms of the antipode in $\K[S_\infty]$ (see Remark~\ref{anti remark}).
 Given two $\scrH$-families $\set{\Theta_n}$ and $\set{\Phi_n}$ such that $\Theta_n$ refines $\Phi_n$ for each $n$, $\K[Z^\Phi_\infty]$ is a sub Hopf algebra of $\K[Z^\Theta_\infty]$.

-We now discuss the application of Theorem~\ref{main} and Corollary~\ref{subHopf} to some examples, including the descent map and the map $\eta$.
-The congruences of $S_n$ associated to the descent map and the Tamari lattice are both nicely described in terms of {\em pattern avoidance}.
-Given permutations $y=y_1y_2\cdots y_k\in S_k$ and $x=x_1x_2\cdots x_n\in S_n$, say that the {\em pattern} $y$ {\em occurs} in $x$ if there are integers $1\le i_1<i_2<\cdots<i_k\le n$ such that for all $1\le p<q\le k$ we have $y_p<y_q$ if and only if $x_{i_p}<x_{i_q}$.
-Otherwise, say that $x$ {\em avoids} $y$.
-For more information on patterns in permutations, see \cite{Wilf}.
-We extend the definition of pattern avoidance in order to describe $\scrH$-families.
-Say a permutation $y\in S_k$ has a {\em cliff} at $j$ if $y_j=k$ and $y_{j+1}=1$.
-If $y$ has a cliff at $j$, say $y$ occurs in $x$ {\em with adjacent cliff} if there is some occurrence $x_{i_1}x_{i_2}\cdots x_{i_k}$ of $y$ in $x$ such that $i_{j+1}=i_j+1$.
-Otherwise say $x$ {\em avoids cliff-adjacent instances} of $y$.

-If $\Theta$ is a lattice congruence on a finite lattice $L$, then every congruence class of $\Theta$ is an interval of $L$, and the quotient $L/\Theta$ is isomorphic to the subposet of $L$ consisting of the bottom elements of the congruence classes.
-The homomorphism associated to a congruence $\Phi$ factors through the homomorphism associated to a congruence $\Theta$ if and only if the subposet $L/\Phi$ is a subset of $L/\Theta$.
-We show that, for an $\scrH$-family, the set of bottom elements of congruence classes in each $S_n$ is characterized by cliff-adjacent pattern avoidance (Theorem~\ref{c-a avoid}).

-The Tamari lattice (the image of $\eta$) is the subposet of $S_n$ consisting of 312-avoiding permutations (or alternately 231-avoiding permutations).
-This was noted by Bj\"{o}rner and Wachs~\cite{Nonpure II}, who showed that these permutations in fact form a sublattice of $S_n$.
-The (left) descent map on $S_n$ is a projection down to permutations avoiding both 231 and 312, and it follows that the descent map factors through $\eta$.
-It is easily checked that a permutation avoids 312 if and only if it avoids cliff-adjacent instances of 312, and similarly for 231.
+The Tamari lattice is the subposet (in fact sublattice) of $S_n$ consisting of 312-avoiding permutations or alternately 231-avoiding permutations~\cite{Nonpure II}.
+The left descent map on $S_n$ is a projection down to permutations avoiding both 231 and 312, and it follows that the descent map factors through~$\eta$.
 Applying Theorem~\ref{main} recovers the refinement relationships on the associated fans.
-Applying Theorem~\ref{subHopf} and Theorem~\ref{c-a avoid} to these maps recovers the sub Hopf algebra relationship of the corresponding algebras.
+The congruences associated to these lattices form $\scrH$-families, so Theorem~\ref{subHopf} can be applied.

 The geometric results of this paper also apply to a broad generalization of the Tamari lattices, defined in~\cite{Cambrian}.
 For any finite Coxeter group $W$ a family of {\em Cambrian congruences} is defined on the weak order on $W$.
 The quotient of $W$ by a Cambrian congruence is called a {\em Cambrian lattice}.
 The fans associated, via Theorem~\ref{main}, to the Cambrian congruences are conjectured to be combinatorially equivalent to the normal fans of the generalized associahedra~\cite{ga} and this conjecture is proven in types A and B\@.